 Brindle Staffordshire Bull Terrier sitting beside a food bowl with a small pumpkin topper and supplement powder.

-Off The Lead: Dog Gut Health Is Trending.
+Dog Gut Health Is Trending.
 What Actually Helps?

 Last reviewed: June 2026.